What is Pitzer/WesternU’s Native Youth to College Program?

-Pitzer College, and Western University of Health Sciences are proud to sponsor a program that supports Native American students’ transition from high school to college.
-This two-week on campus program for students grades 10 through 12will focus on the humanities and health sciences while building the necessary academic skills for college.
-Pitzer’s Native American Summer Pipeline to College is designed to motivate students to complete high school, build critical thinking skills and self-esteem.
+Pitzer College and Western University of Health Sciences are proud to sponsor a program that supports Native American students’ transition from high school to college.
+The Native Youth to College Program is a college preparatory program for Native American High School youth in 9th-11th grades, designed to motivate them to complete high school and strengthen their self-esteem, their academic preparation for college and their connection to traditional knowledge and culture.
+This program will focus on the humanities and STEM & health sciences while building the necessary academic skills for college.
 Native American Scholars and Elders will contribute cultural knowledge and traditional ways of learning within the academic environment.

 My passion and purpose in life is to connect Native American Indian youth to higher education opportunities that will enable them to take on leadership roles within their tribal communities.
 Across the various programs I implement, my aim and mission is always to challenge, inspire, support, and motivate students to pursue higher education and develop leadership and communication skills.